 - Avoid driving at night, where possible.

-You'll need to get a temporary Samoan driver's licence before you can drive in Samoa.
+You'll need to get a temporary Samoan driver's licence before you can drive.
 These are available from the Apia Post Office, the Ministry of Works, Transport & Infrastructure office in Vaitele, and from some car hire agencies in Apia.
 You'll need to present your current Australian driver's licence and pay a fee.

 Check with your travel insurer whether your policy covers you when riding a motorcycle.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.